Do hair, skin and nail supplements work?

 Aside from its role in hair, skin and nails, silica’s much wider role throughout the body means that we really have to ensure that we do not have a deficiency in this important mineral.
 Silica is found in numerous vegetables and fruits and very little research has been carried out as to the possible deficiencies that exist in the general population though it is generally accepted that with silica’s wide role of activity, deficiencies are more than likely.

 Animal sources provide much lower levels of silica than plant sources.
 The refining and processing of foods reduces the amount of silica content, and soils are often depleted of this mineral.
 Good food sources of silica include unrefined cereals, apples, cherries, almonds, oranges, fish, oats and seeds.
 Unfortunately, most of the silica rich foods that are consumed provide silica as alumina-silicate or silica in a non-bio-available form again accounting for possible deficiencies.

-Supplements are the best source of correcting silica deficiencies and these are generally derived from the herb Equisetum arvense, commonly referred to as Springtime Horsetail, or Bambuosa vulgaris, often referred to as Bamboo.
+Silica supplements are the best source of correcting a deficiency and these are generally derived from the herb Equisetum arvense, commonly referred to as Springtime Horsetail, or Bambuosa vulgaris, often referred to as Bamboo.

 Bamboo Extract helps:

 - To build healthy bones, teeth and nails.